tamucc-comp-bio/how_to/howto_organize_data.md

 ## Directory Structure

 All raw data files should be stored in you `git` repository in a directory named `data`.
 Avoid unnecessary creation of additional directories and especially try to avoid nesting directories unless neccessary for organizational purposes (avoid creating a maze).
 One rule to follow is that for every dir you create, you need to put a `README.md` in that dir to describe the contents.
+[Consult this guide to formatting the contents of a *.md file](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ---